dfederspiel/goweb/README.md

 ## Setup

 1. `go install` to install all go dependencies
-2. `cd frontend`
+2. `cd www`
 3. `npm install` to install all frontend dependencies
-4. `gulp build` to bundle frontend to be served statically in go
+4. `npm run build` to bundle frontend to be served statically in go

 ## Staring up
 1. `go run .` to run the app ("`.`" is all-inclusive and will run main.go & server.go)